javdejong/nhk-pronunciation/config.md

 *styles*: Style mappings.
 Edit this if you want different colors, etc.

 *useMecab*: Whether or not to try and use Mecab to split a sentence/conjugation when performing lookups.
 The Japanese add-on is required for this to work.

+*lookupShortcut*: The shortcut to perform pronuncation lookup on the selected text (Tools -> Lookup -> ...pronunciation).
+Example shortcut value could be something like "Ctrl+8".
+Empty/disabled by default.